 In biotech, Branford boasts one of the state's strongest R&D communities with Ancera, Axerion Therapeutics, AxioMx, BioXcel, Celldex, Core Informatics, Evotec, Forma, FreeThink Technologies, sema4, Thetis Pharmaceuticals, and Viiv among them.
-In the four years since Mt.
-Sinai Testing Labs began operations, it has grown from an initial staff of three to more than 60 and has completed a 10,000 sf expansion.
-It recently re-organized and has spun off its operation as a for-profit operation now called "sema4".
-Core Informatics has completed its expansion and now occupies more than double the space it originally had and has more than tripled its staffing level.
-Ancera is another Branford-based biotech that has expanded into a larger space in order to accommodate its growth.
-British based GlaxoSmithKline opened a new facility near Exit 56 with over 24,000 sf spanning two floors.
-Likewise, Evotec, a molecular sample library, is also in the midst of expansion plans.
-The town has established itself as a sought after sight for these new and expanding companies by: working closing with BioCT, the state's biotech association; forging a relationship with UConn TIP - Technology Incubator Program -- for start-ups to move to when they have outgrown their TIP space; and, partnering with ABCT (Accelerator for Biosciences in Connecticut), a state led competitive program for entrepreneurial research MBAs and MDs to create new bioscience ventures.
+Many of these companies continue to grow and expand as they work closely with the Town and by leveraging affiliations with BioCT, the state's biotech association; forging a relationship with UConn TIP - Technology Incubator Program -- for start-ups to move to when they have outgrown their TIP space; and, partnering with ABCT (Accelerator for Biosciences in Connecticut), a state led competitive program for entrepreneurial research MBAs and MDs to create new bioscience ventures.

 Health care is another industry cluster that continues to grow with Branford Hills Health Care, Connecticut Hospice, Connecticut Orthopedic Center, Stony Creek Urgent Care, Hearth at Gardenside, and Artis Memory Care & Senior Living.
 Virginia-based Artis recently opened a new 64-bed residential care facility, its first location in the northeast.
 Meanwhile, Yale University-affiliated Yale Dermatology Associates has established its shoreline operation as a major tenant in a prominent building on Rte.
-1, with 15 to 20 new positions creations.
-CPa, a new medical coding service provider, began operation less than four years ago and is currently planning its second expansion and adding up to another 20 new positions.
+1. CPa, a new medical coding service provider, began operation less than four years ago and is currently planning its second expansion.
+Connecticut Orthopedic Specialists just received approval for its second expansion in the last three years.
+This 7,500 sq. ft. expansion involves renovating an existing building across Route 1 from its main facility.

 Branford's manufacturing sector includes aerospace specialists Arconic Howmet [formerly Alcoa] and Harco Electric, with CAS Medical Systems, Ivy Biomedical Systems, and Defibtech leading the medical manufacturing sector.
 American Polyfilm, Wilson Arms, and Madison Polymeric Engineering are further examples of manufacturing enterprises that have expanded, enlarging their physical footprints and increasing their workforce.
 Recent expansions include American Polyfilm's new 28,000 sf state-of-the-art manufacturing facility, doubling its workforce growing to be one of the largest manufacturers of polyfilm in the U.S. and with increased exports.
 It also decided to keep and expand its former manufacturing facility operating due to product demand.
+Recently American Polyfilm purchased a vacant two-acre property and received approval for the construction of an approximately 25,000 sq. ft. warehouse facility to free up room at its other facilities to further increase its manufacturing capacity.
 Wilson Arms, a manufacturer of specialty rifle barrels, has purchased 26,000 square foot building following a recent 20,000 square foot expansion at its nearby headquarters site.
-Defibtech relocated to Branford in late 2016 and opened a new 24,000 sf facility, adding more than 20 new positions to the town's workforce and already has plans for further expansion underway.
+Defibtech relocated to Branford in late 2016 and opened a new 24,000 sf facility, and has plans for further expansion underway.
+Germany based Bausch + Strobel, is finalizing approvals and plans to construct a new, over 75,000 sq. ft. facility at which it will consolidate its existing operations in an adjacent town and expand its operations regarding the design and manufacture of production equipment for the pharmaceutical industry.